OpenEIT/OpenEIT/README.md

 python dashboard.py runs everything.

-If you don't have any of the dependencies installed you should get an error, otherwise the dashboard GUI should be ready to use.
+If you don't have any of the dependencies installed you should look at the environment notes below and follow those instructions, otherwise the dashboard GUI should be ready to use.

 ## Environment Notes:
 This dashboard runs in python 2.7 or python 3.6.
 I recommend using 3.6 just to be up to date with the times.

-Recommended python environment set up: http://docs.python-guide.org/en/latest/starting/install/osx/ except change brew install python --with-tcl-tk brew install python --with-tcl-tk to install tkinter in the same package.
+Recommended python environment set up: http://docs.python-guide.org/en/latest/starting/install/osx/ except change 'brew install python' to
+ 'brew install python --with-tcl-tk' to install tkinter in the same package.

 Install xcode command line tools: xcode-select --install

 tkinter library : brew install homebrew/dupes/tcl-tk

-Package Dependencies pip install each of the following:
+Pip install each of the following: (i.e. pip install matplotlib)
 * matplotlib
 * pyserial
 * scipy
 * scikit-image
 * numpy
 * imageio

 ![alt text](images/dashboard.png "EIT Dashboard")